 EMR is based in eight regions throughout New Zealand below are coordinator profiles and contact emails addresses:

 Kia ora, my name is Samara Nicholas, during my time as head prefect at Kamo High School in 1998, our year 13 geography class was involved in the application for a Marine Reserve in the Whangarei Harbour, the marine biodiversity around Motukaroro inspired me!
 After completing a Diploma in Environmental Management I went on to establish the Experiencing Marine Reserves programme in 2001.
 I was a foundation trustee of the Mountains to Sea Conservation Trust from 2002 - 2019.
-As Poutokomanawa/co-director for the trust i now have more of a focus on management and impletmenting strategy and getting in the water as much as I can of course!)
+As Poutokomanawa/co-director for the trust I now have more of a focus on management and impletmenting strategy (but also getting in the water as much as I can of course!)
 I was extremely privileged to be recognised in 2005 in the Sir Peter Blake Leadership awards as one of New Zealand 's Emerging Leaders.
 In 2005 I completed a Bachelor of Applied Science degree.
-I am a PADI Divemaster and registered assessor for unit standards in snorkelling.
+I have a PADI Divemaster and NAUI Skin Diving Instructor qualification.
 I am an experienced and regular public speaker.
 My favourite marine creature is the nudibranch.
-Between EMR and being a proud mum Blaze) and wife to Shane, there is not a lot of time for much else, but I am a active member of the Whananaki community, I love to snorkel, dive, surf, ride horses or garden in my spare time!
+I am a proud mum to Blaze and wife to Shane, I am a active member of the Whananaki community, I love to snorkel, dive, surf, ride horses or garden in my spare time!

-My career highlight has been heading to the Kermadec Islands as crew member on board Young Blake Expeditions in 2012 & 2018.
+My career highlight was heading to the Kermadec Islands as crew member on board Young Blake Expeditions in 2012 & 2018.
 During October 2014, Samara was the MC at the New Zealand Dolphin Underwater Club 60th anniversary and was awarded the New Zealand Underwater Leo Ducker Award for Meritorius recognition and contribution to diving.
 In 2018, I won the Seaweek Ocean Champion Award.